ohall/ohall-hugo/content/post/so_you_wanna_dev.md

 Understand [version control](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
 [Git](https://git-scm.com/about) is the most popular at the moment and seems to have a firm hold on the space.
 Use [GitHub](https://github.com/).
 [Branch](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell), [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging), do [pull requests](https://help.github.com/articles/using-pull-requests/), even if they are just against your own code.
 You can version control any file.
 Use git for papers, blog posts, any document that you'll want to have a record of changes to.

 ### Text editor
 Pick something and become a power user.
 I personally feel most at home in an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment), so I spend most of my time writing JavaScript in [Webstorm](https://www.jetbrains.com/webstorm/) and [Sublime Text](http://www.sublimetext.com/).
 I've created a ton custom templates that autocomplete common code snippets.
 I know many keyboard shortcuts and tricks to simplify and expedite my workflow.
 It's the equivalent of sitting in the driver's seat of a car and adjusting the mirrors and familiarizing yourself with the controls.
 I try to learn a little something new every day.
-Some devs reccommend working without a mouse one day a week.
+Some devs recommend working without a mouse one day a week.
 I haven't had the nerve for that one yet.

 ### The terminal
 This is among the most important skills you'll need as a developer.
 This will come up over and over and over.
 Get comfortable navigating the files system in the terminal, running applications, viewing and changing permissions(`chmod`), piping data from one app to another (`|`).
 Searching for text strings in a file or directory (`grep`).